 We’re witnessing an all-time high in turnover of employees.
 For those of us who have been at the co-op for a longtime, we’re finding it really alarming!
 There used to be a time when turnover at REI was a rarity.
 Moreover, what has historically distinguished REI from other retailers is the experienced and amiable staff who powers the stores.
 Losing our coworkers due to low pay and poor hours is effecting our customer’s experience, our phenomenal work culture, and it will inevitably impact our bottom line.

 We’re asking that our CEO and REI Board Members adopt Target’s new wage philosophy for the hardworking green vests who make the REI Co-op the great place that it is to shop.
 We’re asking that our leadership live up to its image.
 In a time when unemployment is the lowest it’s been in 16 years, it is paramount that our cooperative reevaluates its present course.
 We believe that our beloved co-op should be leading the way in the retail industry and not Target or Walmart.
-You know how proud we are to wear green, but we’re sad to say that red is looking mighty desirable right now.
+You know how proud we are to wear green, but we’re sad to say that our co-op has been letting us down massively.

-Join us in asking the REI Co-op to do better for all of their employees - especially their customer-facing Green Vests and Distribution Workers!
+Join us in asking the REI Co-op to do better for all of their employees - especially their customer-facing Green Vests and Distribution Workers. #WereWorthIt!